tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 ## Today

-When writing this article, and with looking at 10 month back, I am pretty happy with my results.
-It was hard, and harder that I thought.
+When writing this article, and with looking at ten months back, I am pretty happy with my results.
+It was hard and harder that I thought.

 Today, I am near 60 words-per-minutes and I don't think I will go much further without typing more and exercising.
-I am near my level on Azerty, but I don't have so many reflex that experience gives.
+I am near my level on Azerty, but I don't have so many reflexes that experience gives.
 When I talk about reflex, I am speaking of typing in burst without thinking about it.

 I feel very comfortable with the keyboard, my fingers move less, I can type numbers and punctuation without looking at the keyboard.
 I still make typing errors, but a lot less than in Azerty.